omsmith/pouchdb/docs/_posts/2014-05-01-secondary-indexes-have-landed-in-pouchdb.md

 function myMapFunction(doc) {
   emit(doc.name);
 }
-// save the view...
+pouch.putView('my_view', myMapFunction).catch(function (err) {
+ /* 'my_view' already exists, ignore */
+}).then(function () {
-db.query('my_view', {key: 'foobar'}).then(function (res) {
+  pouch.query('my_view', {key: 'foobar'}).then(function (result) {
-  console.log(res.rows); // prints the "foobar" doc
+    /* got the 'foobar' doc */
   });
+});
 ```

-Both of these examples will do the same thing (find all docs with the name `'foobar'`) but the second one will only need to build the index once.
-Plus, from then on you can query for `'foobar'`, or `'foobaz'`, or whatever you want, by using the `key` option.
+Both of these examples will do the same thing, but the second one will only need to build the index once.
+Plus, from now on, you can query for `'foobar'` or `'foobaz'` or whatever you want, by using the `key` option.

-So don't forget: the same pagination options that work for `allDocs()` also work for `query()`!
+{% include alert_start.html variant="warning"%}

+<strong>Performance tip</strong>: Technically, the view will not be built up on disk until the first time you <code>query()</code> it.
+So a good trick is to always call <code>query({stale: 'update after'})</code> after creating a view, to ensure that it starts building in the background.
+You can also use <code>{stale: 'ok'}</code> to avoid waiting for the most up-to-date results.
+In the future, we may add a way for views to auto-update in the background.

+{% include alert_end.html %}

 For those who get nostalgic
 ----

 Of course, some of our loyal Pouchinistas may have been perfectly satisfied with the old way of doing things.
 The fact that the `query()` function read the entire database into memory might actually have served them just fine, thank you.

 To be sure, there are some legitimate use cases for this.
 If you don't store a lot of data, or if all your users are on desktop computers, or if you require closures (not supported by persistent views), then doing map/reduce in memory may have been fine for you.
-In fact, an upgrade to 2.2.0 might actually make your app perform more _slowly_, because now it has to read and write to disk.
+In fact, an upgrade to 2.2.0 might actually make your app perform _more slowly_, because now it has to read and write to disk.

 Luckily we have a great solution for you: instead of using the `query()` API, you can use the much more straightforward `allDocs()` API.
 This will read all documents into memory, just like before, but best of all, you can apply whatever functions you want to the data, without having to bother with learning a new API or even what the heck "map/reduce" is.